Spokane Car Accident Attorney

 Liability is determined in an auto accident after a thorough analysis of all of the facts and circumstances surrounding the event.
 These include police reports, witness statements, photos and other documentation gathered at the time of the accident, and more.
 Where claims are made to an insurer, the insurer will investigate all evidence presented to them.
 If they determine that their policyholder is at fault, they are required to offer a settlement.
 After accepting such an offer, you will have to sign an agreement that you will no longer pursue any further payout from them.

 Insurers are notorious for trying to limit their payouts through fast, lowball settlements.
-This is why you should turn to an attorney from our firm who can make an independent investigation.
+This is why you should turn to an attorney from our personal injury law firm who can make an independent investigation.
 Insurers generally offer fair settlements when they know an attorney is onboard who will fight for your best interests.

 Comparative Negligence in Washington State